 2. Self-replicating information is very opportunistic.

 Self-replicating information is very opportunistic and will exapt whatever hardware happens to be available at the time, and will certainly jump ship if something better comes along.
 For example, software started out on electrical relays and then proceeded to vacuum tubes, discrete transistors, integrated circuits with thousands of transistors, integrated circuits with millions of transistors, integrated circuits with billions of transistors, and will probably jump ship again to optical chips in the next decade or so.
-Now 4 billion years ago, the only available hardware on the newly formed Earth were organic monomers brought to the Earth by comets and asteroids or generated here by abiotic processes, and rock forming minerals.
+Now 4 billion years ago, the only available hardware on the newly formed Earth was organic monomers brought to the Earth by comets and asteroids or generated here by abiotic processes, and rock-forming minerals.
 All rocks in the Earth’s crust are formed from rock-forming silicate minerals that are composed of polymerized silica tetrahedrons.
-The silica tetrahedrons are made from one atom of silicon and four atoms of oxygen, and are very similar in structure to methane.
+The silica tetrahedrons are made from one atom of silicon and four atoms of oxygen and are very similar in structure to methane.
 The silica tetrahedrons have a net charge of -4 so they polymerize into single chains, double chains, sheets, or 3-dimensional frameworks with positive cations of Ca++, Na+, K+, Fe++, or Mg++ interspersed in the crystalline lattice to neutralize the negative charge.
-So in a sense they are the silicon equivalent of organic molecules.
-The rock forming minerals are essentially the structural proteins that hold rocks together, and their 3-dimensional structures are key to rock properties, just as the structure of alpha chains and beta sheets are key to the properties of proteins.
+So in a sense, they are the silicon equivalent of organic molecules.
+The rock-forming minerals are essentially the structural proteins that hold rocks together, and their 3-dimensional structures are key to rock properties, just as the structure of alpha chains and beta sheets are key to the properties of proteins.
 The minerals in rocks are usually formed at very high temperatures and usually under very high pressures too, so they are very much out of thermodynamic equilibrium at the Earth’s surface or at the bottom of the sea.
 Granted, there may be hundreds of kinds of rocks, but no matter the rock, they all eventually chemically weather down into mud and sand.
 The mud is formed from sheet-like polymers of silica tetrahedrons called clay minerals, and the sand comes from quartz grains which are made from very tough frameworks of pure silica tetrahedrons.
 It’s the H+ ions, mainly from carbonic and other acids, that break down the minerals by working themselves into the crystalline lattices to replace the positive cations.
 Since the silicates are very much like organic molecules, the odds are that our very distant ancestors were some kind of hybrid of the two.
 Also, life probably first arose several hundred meters below the Earth’s surface in the pore fluids circulating through rocks near the first spreading centers when plate tectonics was first initiated.
 These environments would have been safe from the late heavy bombardment 3.8 – 4.1 billion years ago.
 So make friends with a good geochemist.
 See:

 3. Self-replicating information easily forms parasitic/symbiotic relationships.

 Lynn Margulis’s endosymbiotic theory seems to be universal for all forms of self-replicating information.
 The genes, memes, and software on Earth are all currently deeply intertwined in very complex parasitic/symbiotic relationships amongst them all.
 The Earth could certainly not support a population of 7 billion people without them all competing and also working together.
 Similarly, I vividly remember the early 1990s, when it was predicted that LANs composed of “high-speed” Intel 386 PCs running at a whopping 33 MHz would make IBM’s mainframes obsolete, and indeed, IBM nearly did go bankrupt in those days.
-However, today we find that IBM mainframes running z/OS, Unix servers, client PCs running Windows or Mac, and smart phones have all formed a heavily interdependent hybridized parasitic/symbiotic relationship, and so has the software running upon them.
+However, today we find that IBM mainframes running z/OS, Unix servers, client PCs running Windows or Mac, and smartphones have all formed a heavily interdependent hybridized parasitic/symbiotic relationship, and so has the software running upon them.

 4. Convergence plays a major role in the evolution of self-replicating information.

 As Daniel Dennett put it, there are only a certain number of “Good Tricks” for living things to discover, and the same goes for all forms of self-replicating information.
 Over the past 70 years, software architecture has very closely recapitulated the same path through Design Space that living things did billions of years ago on Earth.
-Software went through a lengthy period of prokaryotic organization, which was followed by a period of eukaryotic organization, which finally led to the foundations of multi-cellular organization.
+Software went through a lengthy period of prokaryotic organization, which was followed by a period of eukaryotic organization, which finally led to the foundations of multicellular organization.
 And over the past decade, software has seen a Cambrian explosion, in which large numbers of somatic objects use the services of large numbers of service objects in service organs.
 See the SoftwarePaleontology section of:

 we see that crochet and knitting patterns are precursors to computer software that evolved in parallel branches to software, but were never really in the same line of descent.
 I imagine on the early Earth there were similar branches of self-replicating information that were never our distant ancestors, but might have been unrelated competitors at the time.
 They might even still exist today in some isolated environments.